 The "Georgius Triumpho" is the only Washington token bearing the date of 1783 that is actually known to have circulated during the Confederation period.
 All other Washington tokens bearing the 1783 date, which is the date of the Treaty of Paris ending the Revolutionary War, are now known to be commemorative tokens produced during the Nineteenth century.
 An early date of manufacture is confirmed for the "TRIUMPHO" since at least one of these pieces was used as a planchet by Matthias Ogden at his Elizabethtown, New Jersey, mint and overstruck as New Jersey coppers.
 The confirmation of an undertype is a difficult process as the coin has been restruck with a new design.
 One needs to be able to identify some faint traces of the undertype that were not completely obliterated during the restriking.
 As most colonial coins are well worn this is a difficult task and one that needs to be verified by different specialists independently examining the specimen.
 The one verified example of a "TRIUMPHO" reused as a planchet for a New Jersey copper is an example of a Maris 73-aa acquired by Dennis Wierzba from the Bowers and Merena sale of September 14, 1998.
 The "TRIUMPHO" undertype was noticed after the purchase and has been verified by Michael Hodder and Mike Ringo.
 This discovery will be discussed in the upcoming summer 1999 issue of the C4 Newsletter.
 Breen (1987, p.
 133) related several Maris 73-aa examples had been overstruck using the "TRIUMPHO" copper as the planchet, however these coins have not been verified.
 Mossman (1992, p.
 271) was not able to confirm the use of the "TRIUMPHO" as an undertype for Maris 73-aa from auction catalog descriptions but he did list the "TRIUMPHO" as an undertype on the very rare Maris 35-W and possibly on a Maris 56-n Camel Head.
 Anton and Kesse (p.
 45) have examined the Maris 56-n (which was formerly in the Spiro sale, lot 1571 and then in Bareford sale, lot 186) and determined it did not have a "TRIUMPHO" undertype.
 The Maris 35-W remains unverified.
 As mentioned in the New Jersey coppers section, from mid 1788 through 1790 Ogden overstruck several varieties of circulating coppers using backdated New Jersey dies (all the dies mentioned here bear the date 1787).
+On August 18, 2017 Wayne Shelby e-mailed that he had uncovered a Georgius Triumpho copper in Moorestown, Burlington County, NJ around 1990 and has described his recovery in the C4 Newsletter.
+He also has seen another specimen that was recovered in the area of Jacksonville, Burlington County, NJ, just outside Mt.
+Holly.

 The obverse of the Triumphant George copper shows a laurel wreathed Washington in the style of the King George III Irish halfpenny (without the shoulders and mail armor) with the legend "GEORGIVS TRIUMPHO" (Triumphant George).
 The imitation of the George III obverse is so close that at first glance it is not evident which George is referred to, either Washington or George the King of England!
 Frequently it is suggested this coin was intended to have a double meaning.
 However, as it was produced in England it seems more likely the diemaker simply made an image imitating the style with which he was most familiar.
 Even in America the likeness of Washington was not well know at that time.
 In fact, it was not until the end of the confederation period, with the ratification of the constitution and Washington's election as the first president, that his image became universally recognized.